No account, minimal data

 MarketClean is not affiliated with, endorsed by, or sponsored by Meta Platforms.
 "Facebook" and "Marketplace" are trademarks of their respective owner and are referenced only to describe what the extension works on.

-We do not collect personal data, so there is no name, email, or IP-linked profile that could be exported or deleted.
-The only identifier we receive is the random install ID stored in your Chrome storage; uninstalling the extension removes it and cuts the link to any past events.
+For filtering, the only identifier we receive is the random install ID stored in your Chrome storage; uninstalling the extension removes it and cuts the link to any past events.
+If you start a Pro trial or subscribe, we also hold the email you provided and your subscription record; you can ask us to export or delete these at any time (see below).
 If you want to disconnect sooner, you can clear the extension's local storage from Chrome's extension settings page, which regenerates the ID on next open.

 If this policy ever changes, the updated version will be published here with a new "Last updated" date.
 Substantive changes — for example, adding any form of data collection — would be called out explicitly in the extension's release notes before taking effect.